roamingowl/workflow-dispatch-with-yaml-support/README.md

 # ⚠️ INFO ⚠️

-This fork is an example for blog post ...TODO...
+This repo was **copied** from [the-actions-org/workflow-dispatch-and-wait](https://github.com/marketplace/actions/workflow-dispatch-and-wait) repo and is an example for blog post ...TODO...

+> Note: I didn't fork it because then you cant play with workflows.

 Main changes:
 - add YAML support for inputs